nevinchow/MusicHub/README.md

 ## 3. Search
 * Users may search for an album, song, or artist by title.
-* Users should be able to search for playlists based on songs, genre, or artist.

 ## 4. Continuous Play while Navigating Site
 * Users are able to navigate to different pages of the site without stopping the current song from playing